jonigl/mcp-client-for-ollama/README.md

 ## Related Projects

 - **[Ollama MCP Bridge](https://github.com/jonigl/ollama-mcp-bridge)** - A Python API layer that sits in front of Ollama, automatically adding tools from multiple MCP servers to every chat request.
 This project provides a transparent proxy solution that pre-loads all MCP servers at startup and seamlessly integrates their tools into the Ollama API.
+- **[MCP Server with Streamable HTTP Example](https://github.com/jonigl/mcp-server-with-streamable-http-example)** - An example MCP server demonstrating the usage of the streamable HTTP protocol.

 ## License